-Clicker trainings enables you to build a relationship of clear and consistent communication between you and your dog.
+- Clicker training enables you to build a relationship of clear and consistent communication between you and your dog.

-The main component to clicker training is that of positive reinforcement, there for your dog is more likely to offer new behaviours, especially during shaping exercises (i.e. down, give paw, fetching, stays, lose lead walking, recalls etc.) compared to other training techniques.
+- The main component to clicker training is that of positive reinforcement, therefore your dog is more likely to offer new behaviours, especially during shaping exercises (i.e. down, give paw, fetching, stays, lose lead walking, recalls etc.) compared to other training techniques.

-In clicker training the consequence of a correct behaviour ends in positive reinforcement.
-The consequence of a behaviour predicts the re-occurrence of that behaviour, or not.
-Thus more you reinforce a behaviour, the more the behaviour will occur in the future.
+- In clicker training the consequence of a correct behaviour, results in positive reinforcement (the treat).
+Thus the more you reinforce (treat) a behaviour, the more the behaviour will occur in the future.

-Learning is easier (for any specie) if it is having fun, and clicker training is fun!
+- Learning is easier (for any species) if it is having fun, and clicker training is fun!

-Clicker training can increases your dog’s impulse control and teach them to better handle frustrative events.
+- Clicker training can increases your dog’s impulse control and teach them to better handle frustrative events.

-It is extremely powerful in working with abused, very fearful or phobic dogs that cannot be touched or be in close proximity to a human.
+- It is extremely powerful in working with abused, very fearful, aggressive or phobic dogs that cannot be touched or be in close proximity to a human.

-Clicker training is hugely mentally stimulating to the dog – as the dog really has to figure out what to do to make you “click”, which then leads to reinforcement.
-Dogs that are new to clicker training and puppies are usually somewhat tired after their first session of clicker work.
+- Clicker training is immensely mentally stimulating to the dog – as the dog really has to figure out what to do to make you “click”.
+This provides a good balance between physical and mental stimulation.

 “Neurological and biochemical effects of clicker training: Any time a dog receives a treat, it causes the dogs Parasympathetic Nervous System (PNS) to respond.
 This section of the nervous system is sometimes called the vegetative function of the organism and is responsible for i.e. processing foods and digestion.
 (Humans too experience episodes in which the PNS is active in the form of nice warm feelings, relaxation & contentment.)
 Anytime that a previously neutral stimulus (like the clicker) gets paired with one of these parasympathetic reactions, through classical conditioning (stimulus = stimulus), the clicker acquires the ability to produce the same pleasant effects.
-Thus clicker training can be use to calm a dog, make him less fearful and causes the whole training experience to be happy and enjoyable for the both of you.”
-Karen Pryor
+Thus clicker training can be used to calm a dog, make them less fearful and causes the whole training experience to be happy and enjoyable for the both of you.

 © Claire Grobbelaar